kirnehv/CPSC-476/README.md

 # Project 2
-A set of microservices for a blog platform with separate databases.
+A set of microservices for a blog platform with individual databases.

 Microservices: Users, Articles, Tags, Comments